thoughtworks/pacto/README.md

 A request has the following attributes:

-- Method: the method of the HTTP request (e.g. GET, POST, PUT, DELETE).
+- Method: the method of the HTTP request (e.g. GET, POST, PUT, DELETE);
-- Path: the relative path (without host) of the provider's endpoint.
+- Path: the relative path (without host) of the provider's endpoint;
-- Headers: headers sent in the HTTP request.
+- Headers: headers sent in the HTTP request;
 - Params: any data or parameters of the HTTP request (e.g. query string for GET, body for POST).

 A response has the following attributes:

-- Status: the HTTP response status code (e.g. 200, 404, 500).
+- Status: the HTTP response status code (e.g. 200, 404, 500);
-- Headers: the HTTP response headers.
+- Headers: the HTTP response headers;
 - Body: a JSON Schema defining the expected structure of the HTTP response body.

 Pacto relies on a simple, JSON based language for defining contracts.
 Below is an example contract for a GET request